jettdc/switchboard-poc/README.md

 ### Setup
 In the `/switchboard` directory
 - `go get`

+### Running
+In the `/switchboard` directory
 - `go run .`

+You will need to ensure that any plugins that you've specified actually exist.

 ### Manual Testing
 - [Download insomnia](https://insomnia.rest/download) (or postman, but insomnia is a bit more lightweight and simple)
 - On the left panel, click the +, then select "Websocket Connection"
 - For the route, enter `ws://localhost:8080/{your route you want to connect to}`

+### TODO
+To find todo items, search the project for `// TODO:` comments

+### Feature Backlog
+- Different PubSub providers
+- Message backlog resending
+  - If someone subscribes to a channel and there have been messages sent before the connection, send those messages before sending any new messages.
+- Environment variables for pubsub connection
+- Secure websockets

 ## Repo Organization